 Not all eyepieces or cameras will come to focus at the same point.
 Most of the time, imaging with a camera and without a Barlow lens requires the removal of any extension tubes or the star diagonal of your telescope, and some telescopes may not reach focus with a DSLR without physically shortening the telescope tube if they are not designed with astrophotography in mind.

-Barlow Lenses Affect Focus
+Barlow Lenses and Their Effects on Focus

 A Barlow lens is a valuable tool in the toolkit of many astronomers.
-It effectively doubles or otherwise amplifies the focal length of your telescope, giving you a higher magnification with a given eyepiece or increasing the focal length for planetary astrophotography purposes.
+It effectively doubles or otherwise amplifies the focal length of your telescope, giving a higher magnification with a given eyepiece or increasing the focal length for planetary astrophotography purposes.
 However, while it’s a versatile accessory, it also comes with its quirks, especially when considering its placement in the optical pathway.

 An exception to the above rule is if you are using a binoviewer.
 Many telescopes don’t have enough inward focus travel to reach focus with a conventional binoviewer at all, so many binoviewer enthusiasts have to put a Barlow lens ahead to shift the focal plane outward.
 This may actually require you to put the Barlow ahead of the star diagonal in order to sufficiently shift the focal plane outward.